 Sun Life Assurance Company of Canada

-Sun Life Financial, Inc. is one of the largest life insurance companies in the world, and also one of the oldest, with a history spanning back to 1865.
+Sun Life Financial, Inc. is one of the largest life insurance providers in the world, and also one of the oldest, with a history spanning back to 1865.
 Apart from Canada, they have a presence in the US and in seven Asian markets, including China and India.
-Sun Life Canada offers a wide variety of products across life, health, and other individual insurance such as travel, mortgage, and business owner insurance.
+The Sun Life Assurance Company of Canada offers a wide variety of products across life, health, and other individual insurance such as travel, mortgage, and business owner insurance.
 They also offer savings and retirement income plans and investment products.

 Read our full Sun Life Canada Life Insurance Review.

 The Co-Operators Group Limited is a leading Canadian multi-line insurance and financial services co-operative with $41.7 billion in assets under management.
-Their subsidiary companies provide solutions in four core areas: life insurance, property and casualty insurance, institutional asset management, and brokerage operations.
-Co-Operators operates through a network of financial advisors and has term life, permanent, critical illness, and mortgage protection products.
+Their subsidiary companies provide solutions in four core areas: life insurance, property and casualty insurance (home insurance), institutional asset management, and brokerage operations.
+Co-Operators operates through a network of financial advisors and insurance brokers and has term life, permanent, critical illness, and mortgage protection policies.

 Read our full Foresters Term Life Insurance Review.